-Our body can make its own vitamin D from sunlight.
-You can also get vitamin D from supplements.
-A very small amount comes from a few foods you eat, such as some fish, fish liver oils, egg yolks and fortified dairy, cereals and grain products .
+It is a fat-soluble vitamin that our body can make from sunlight or can be ingested via food or supplements.
+A very small amount comes from a few foods you eat, such as some fish, fish liver oils, egg yolks and fortified dairy, cereals and grain products.

-The deficiency of vitamin D leads to rickets.
-This occurs when a bone tissue doesn't properly mineralize, leading to soft bones and skeletal deformities.
-It is estimated that around one billion people worldwide have a vitamin D deficiency, according to the Harvard School of Public Health.
+The deficiency of vitamin D can lead to rickets in children and osteomalacia in adults.
+This occurs when a bone tissue does not properly mineralize, leading to soft bones and skeletal deformities.
+It is estimated that around one billion people worldwide have a vitamin D deficiency, according to the Harvard School of Public Health .

 Symptoms of Vitamin D Deficiency

-In most cases, the signs of vitamin deficiency are not understood mainly because there are no visible symptoms .
-Studies have reported that the symptoms can change over time, and are similar to symptoms of a wide range of ailments - making it difficult for an individual to understand whether they are suffering from vitamin D deficiency .
+Studies have reported that the symptoms can change over time, and are similar to symptoms of a wide range of ailments.
+This makes it difficult for an individual to understand whether they are suffering from vitamin D deficiency .

 Some of the common symptoms of vitamin D deficiency are as follows :